 Pursuant to MEPA Regulations (301 Code of Massachusetts Regulations [CMR] 11.00), Massport filed an Environmental Notification Form (ENF) with the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) on August 31, 2021.
 The ENF was circulated to interested parties and a Public Notice of Environmental Review was published on September 2, 2021.
 A virtual public consultation session was held on September 22, 2021, to receive comments on the Project.
-The EEA Secretary issued a Certificate on the ENF on October 8, 2021, confirming the need to prepare an EIR and outlining the DEIR scope elements.
+The EEA Secretary issued a Certificate on the ENF on October 8, 2021, confirming the need to prepare an Environmental Impact Report (EIR) and outlining the Draft Environmental Impact Report (DEIR) scope.

 On June 30, 2022, Massport filed a DEIR for the Project with EEA.
 A Public Notice of Environmental Review was published in the Environmental Monitor on July 8, 2022, and the DEIR was circulated to those who commented on the ENF and other interested parties.
 The public comment period on the DEIR ended on August 22, 2022.
-The Secretary of EEA issued a Certificate on the DEIR on August 29, 2022, confirming that the DEIR complied with the MEPA regulations and outlining the scope of the Final EIR.
-The Secretary's DEIR Certificate can be found in Appendix A, DEIR Certificate and Response to Comments.
+The EEA Secretary issued a Certificate on the DEIR on August 29, 2022, confirming that the DEIR complied with the MEPA regulations and outlining the scope of the Final EIR.